 Another battle tactic was to build fortresses in the areas the army has invaded or secured.
 These fortresses had towers from which the soldiers could shoot arrows from.
 They had thick walls and ditches to protect their perimeter.

-One of the most important battle rituals back then was to imbue the army and the ancient Egyptian weapons with religious power.
+An integral part of preparing for battle was to conduct rituals to imbue the army and the ancient Egyptian weapons with religious power.
 Army divisions were named after Gods, soldiers were adorned with protective symbols, and incantations and spells were chanted whenever suitable.